 |November 3||State General Election.
 The polls will be open from 7 a.m. – 8 p.m.|

 Election Sign Rules in Wayzata

-Please be aware of the city’s code related to posting political campaign signs.
+Please be aware of the City’s code related to posting political campaign signs.

-Wayzata zoning code says: "Free-standing, temporary political signs, which may remain for a period of not more than eight (8) weeks prior to an election and five (5) days after an election, provided that such signs are no more than six (6) square feet in area and are placed with permission of the property owner or lessee, except during August 1 and ten days following the general election in any State general elction year pursuant to Minnesota Statue 211B.045., which does not place any size restrictions on non-commercial signs during that time period.
+Wayzata zoning code states: "Free-standing, temporary political signs, which may remain for a period of not more than eight (8) weeks prior to an election and five (5) days after an election, provided that such signs are no more than six (6) square feet in area and are placed with permission of the property owner or lessee, except during August 1 and ten days following the general election in any State general elction year pursuant to Minnesota Statue 211B.045., which does not place any size restrictions on non-commercial signs during that time period.

 View the Election Ballot online at What’s On My Ballot.

 Information is subject to change based on actions of the Minnesota Legislature and current rulemaking.